Loading

 Belonging (US title) / Heimat (foreign title)

 Published in the following countries: USA (Scribner), UK (Particular Books), Germany (Penguin Hardcover), Holland (Balans), France (Gallimard), Norway (Spartacus), Sweden (Norstedts), Brazil (Companhia das Letras), Italy (Stile Libero), Denmark (Gads), Korea (Bookhouse Publishers Co.), Ukraine (Vydavnytstvo), Lithuania (Aukso Zuvys), Spain (Salamandra), Czech Republic (Akropolis) and Russia (Boomkniga).
-Future releases: China (Thinkingdom).
+Future releases: China (Thinkingdom), Japan (Enishi Shuppan).

 A 288-page illustrated and hand-lettered visual memoir on a German family’s memory of WWII.
 (See excerpts of the book and work-in-progress video below.)